-Have you ever considered what consulting engineering could look like once you’re ready to transition from a technical role but are unsure about the next steps?
+Have you ever considered what consulting engineering could look like when transitioning from a technical role but felt unsure about the next steps?

 Caroline Andrewes is the President of the Association of Consulting Engineering Companies – British Columbia.
 A registered Professional Engineer and Chartered Professional Accountant, she is a Past President of Engineers & Geoscientists BC and has broad experience across industries and organizations, including start-up, not-for-profit, and multi-national public companies.
 Caroline lives in Vancouver, and she loves to trail run, ride bikes, ski, say hello to dogs, and cook.